ros2/ros1_bridge/README.md

 A ROS 2 node is publishing images retrieved from a camera and on the ROS 1 side we use `rqt_image_view` to render the images in a GUI.
 And a ROS 1 publisher can send a message to toggle an option in the ROS 2 node.

-First we start a ROS 1 `roscore` and the bridge.
+First we start a ROS 1 `roscore` and the bridge:

 ```
 # Shell A: